New research shows that transit-oriented developments (TODs) may be saddled with a surplus of parking that is taking a big bite out of project costs.

 2 Measures are aggregate.

 3 The Denver region’s Englewood station remains the one exception or outlier in these findings.
-In an effort to generate tax revenue from big-box retailers, the city of Englewood made the decision to build a “hybrid-TOD” that divides the development into zones of TOD and of big-box retail.
+In an effort to generate tax revenue from big-box retailers, the city of Englewood decided to build a “hybrid-TOD” that divides the development into zones of TOD and of big-box retail.
 The resulting parking supply and vehicular trip generation exceed the other TODs in this study.
 Even so, the study found the peak demand for parking at the hybrid-TOD still to be much lower than suggested in ITE’s guidelines.